KLD997/FreeTune/README.md

   ### Text Tab
   You can select multiple numbers with holding the `left click` and then draging with your mouse.
 You can only drag from up to down.

+  You can select one value and right click on text widget to copy value's hex address.

   `16-bit Lo-Hi and 16-Bit Hi-Lo` are for chaning the byte order and changing the mode will ERASE any changes done.

   `Selected: #` button is for showing you how many numbers do you have selected currently